mahsankhaan/kubernetes_with_jenkins/README.md

 * Select Test connection output must be __Connected to Kubernetes v1.19.9+IKS__

 ### Step 8.
 Create pipeline

+Before creating pipeline make the changes in the [deployment]() file:

 * From dashboard, on left select __New Item__
 * Enter name __Demo__ and select __Pipeline__ from below options